ototadana/sd-face-editor/README.md

 Rules are processed in the order they are specified.
 Once a face is processed by a rule, it will not be processed by subsequent rules.
 The last rule can be specified with `then` only (i.e., without `when`), which will process all faces that have not been processed by previous rules.

 ---
+## Settings

+In the "Face Editor" section of the "Settings" tab, the following settings can be configured.

+### "Search workflows in subdirectories"

+**Overview**
+"Search workflows in subdirectories" is a setting option that controls whether Face Editor includes subdirectories in its workflow search.

+**Value and Impact**
+The value is a boolean, with either `True` or `False` to be specified.
+The default value is `False`, which indicates that the search does not include subdirectories.
+When set to `True`, the workflow search extends into subdirectories, allowing for the reference of sample workflows.

+---

+### "Additional components"

+**Overview**
+"Additional components" is a setting option that specifies the additional components available for use in Face Editor.

+**Value and Impact**
+This setting is a series of checkboxes labeled with component names.
+Checking a box (setting to Enabled) activates the corresponding component in Face Editor.

+---

+### "Save original image if face detection fails"

+**Overview**
+"Save original image if face detection fails" is a setting option that specifies whether to save the original image if face detection fails.

+**Value and Impact**
+The value is a boolean, with either `True` or `False` to be specified.
+The default value is `True`, which means that the original image will be saved if face detection fails.

+---

+### "Adjust tilt for detected faces"

+**Overview**
+"Adjust tilt for detected faces" is a setting option that specifies whether to adjust the tilt for detected faces.

+**Value and Impact**
+The value is a boolean, with either `True` or `False` to be specified.
+The default value is `False`, indicating that no tilt correction will be applied when a face is detected.
+Even when "Adjust tilt for detected faces" is not enabled, the tilt correction may still be applied based on the "Tilt adjustment threshold" setting.

+---

+### "The position in postprocess at which this script will be executed"

+**Overview**
+"The position in postprocess at which this script will be executed" is a setting option that specifies the position at which this script will be executed during postprocessing.

+**Value and Impact**
+The value is an integer, with a value from 0 to 99 to be specified.
+A smaller value means that the script will be executed earlier.
+The default value is `99`, which indicates that this script will likely be executed last during postprocessing.

+---
 ## Contribution

 We warmly welcome contributions to this project!
 If you're someone who is interested in machine learning, face processing, or just passionate about open-source, we'd love for you to contribute.